-- Under Fax Fallback Budget Cap Alerts enter the emails whom you wish to receive budget cap alert emails.
+- Under Fax Fallback Budget Cap Alerts enter the emails for whom you wish to send budget cap alert emails.
 Enter one email, then select the Add button, and continue that process for as many emails as you need to contact.

 Within each Target Set, the Message and Delivery Channels section enables different Channels—or delivery methods—of your message to the Target Set.
-Delivery channels can be toggled on and off.
-Craft different messages for each delivery channel based on the limitations of each channel (for example, the 280-character Twitter limit).
-Once you set to whom your messages will be delivered, a metric in the delivery channel row shows you how many targets you can reach with that particular delivery channel.
+Toggle on and off delivery channels.
+Craft messages while considering the limitations of that delivery channel (for example, the 280-character Twitter limit).
+Once you set message targets, a metric in the delivery channel row shows you how many targets you can reach with that particular delivery channel.

-Before you select who you are targeting with your message, determine what methods of message delivery you will use to contact your targets.
+Before you select who you are targeting with your message, determine the message delivery methods you will use to contact your targets.